DEPOT_USER="" # populate with your username for CIQ Depot

 For simplicity, you should carry out these steps on the server node hosting Fuzzball orchestrate.
 You can follow a similar procedure to add contexts and access your Fuzzball cluster from other machines later.

-Start by installing the Fuzzball CLI on your server node with the following commands:
+Start by installing the Fuzzball CLI on your server node (or your local machine in the case of AWS) with the following commands:

 # DEPOT_USER="" # populate with your username for CIQ Depot